-Paula Allen of Morneau Shepell, says there are simple steps to help reduce team members’ anxiety during ongoing COVID-19 distress.
+Paula Allen of Morneau Shepell, says there are simple steps to help reduce COVID-19 stress on your team.
 She says workers who perceive their employers as supporting their mental health, do much better than the population overall.
 She recommends employers to meaningfully support employees’ mental well-being by:

 The pandemic workforce has created a significant challenge for managers, Raffaella Sadun, Professor of Business Administration in the Harvard Business School Strategy Unit, says.
 She offers three pieces of advice to leaders of remote workforces: